-Superfund Amendments and Reauthorization Act require that facilities report inventories and releases of certain chemicals that exceed specific release thresholds.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) and Title III of the Superfund Amendments and Reauthorization Act require that facilities report inventories and releases of certain chemicals that exceed specific release thresholds.
 Community Right-to-Know requirements are codified under 40 CFR Parts 355, 370, and 372.
-Table 3-7 summarizes the applicability of the regulations to BNL.
+Table 3-8 summarizes the applicability of the regulations to BNL.

 The Laboratory complied with these requirements through the submittal of Tier II and Tier III Reports required under EPCRA Sections 302, 303, 311, 312, and 313.
-In fulfillment of the Tier II requirements, BNL submitted an inventory of 38 on-site chemicals (with thresholds greater than 10,000 pounds or 500 pounds for acutely toxic materials) via E-Plan, the New York Stateapproved computer-based submittal program.
-The chemicals ranged from road salt (about 1,225 tons) to Portland cement (about 10,500 pounds).
-Many of these items are fuels and water treatment chemicals.
-To satisfy the requirements of the Tier III submittal, the Laboratory submitted its data via the EPA-approved TRI-ME computerbased submittal program.
+In fulfillment of the Tier II requirements, BNL submitted an inventory of 36 on-site chemicals (with thresholds greater than 10,000 pounds or 500 pounds for acutely toxic materials) via E-Plan, the New York Stateapproved computer-based submittal program.

+To satisfy the requirements of the Tier III